-Over 1,350 students work on campus to help with their college expenses.
+More than 1,350 students work on campus to help with their college expenses.

-Qualifying for Work-Study
+Qualifying for Work Study

 Your Earning Potential

-The amount of work-study you're awarded reflects your maximum earning potential.
-An offer of up to $2,500 in work-study doesn’t guarantee that you'll earn the full amount.
+The amount of work study you're awarded reflects your maximum earning potential.
+An offer of up to $2,500 in work study doesn’t guarantee that you'll earn the full amount.
 What you earn will depend on your pay rate and the number of hours you work throughout the year.

-Campus jobs pay a minimum of $7.45/hour (2012-2013 rates), and you can work anywhere between 6-15 hours per week.
+Campus jobs pay a minimum of $8.00/hour (2014-2015 rates), and you can work up to 20 hours per week.
 Typical annual earnings range from $1,300-2,500.